puru-cr7/MachineLearning/ML-MyExp/ML-Andrew Ng/Readme.md

-# Lecture Slides From ML course on Courseera by Andrew Ng
+# ML course on Courseera by Andrew Ng